DataDog/documentation/content/en/real_user_monitoring/guide/session-replay-getting-started.md

 ### Initial setup

-To use Session Replay, Datadog RUM Browser Monitoring must already be set up, following the steps detailed [here][1]: application creation, client token generation, and RUM SDK setup.
+To use Session Replay, set up [Datadog RUM Browser Monitoring][1].
+Set up the following sections: application creation, client token generation, and RUM SDK setup.

 Session Replay is available through a dedicated build of the RUM Browser SDK.
 As such, enabling Session Replay only requires changing the npm package name or CDN URL, depending on your chosen installation method.